demisto/demisto-sdk/README.md

 ## Docker Usage

-Docker is required to run certain commands effectively.
+Docker is required to run certain commands.

 The following command requires Docker: